 At the time of the transfer Mr H was 47, and a vehicle breakdown operative.
 Our investigator was able to speak to Mr H to get his recollections of what had happened and how the transfer had come about.

 Mr H said that in 2014 he received an email about a pension review.
 He didn't remember who the email had been from.
-He responded as the email said he could consolidate all his pensions into one and he'd pay less fees.
+He responded as the email said he could consolidate all his pensions into one and so he'd pay less fees.
 Mr H recalled a Mr E from Portia Financial (Portia) had been involved.
 Portia was an unregulated firm.
 Mr E had come from Liverpool and visited Mr H at home twice.
 Mr E said for tax reasons it would be better for Mr H to send his money overseas.
-Mr H said he also transferred an OPS and a third personal pension and he'd been given some warnings (although from what I've seen those were after the transfer from Scottish Widows had been completed).
+Mr H said he also transferred benefits in an OPS and a third personal pension and he'd been given some warnings.
 But Mr E had all the paperwork ready for Mr H to sign and so Mr H went along with it - on the basis he could get all the money into one pension with a better provider and improve his retirement provision.